intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

   policy or that cannot be resolved through consultation between the RPC and other relevant individuals and bodies, as described above.
-In this case, the RSAB is responsible for (a) resolving the disagreement in a timely manner if necessary before a new policy is defined and (b) bringing the issue to the RSWG so that a new policy can be defined.
+In this case, the RSAB is responsible for (a) resolving the disagreement in a timely manner if necessary so that the relevant stream document(s) can be published before a new policy is defined and (b) bringing the issue to the RSWG so that a new policy can be defined.

 ## Point of Contact